How Q magnets work

 At times the effects of using Q magnets are dramatic, as with this Canadian doctor who commented...

-Also many professional sports teams use Q magnets to speed up the recovery after acute injury as commented by the Emerites Western Force Super15 team:
+Also many professional sports teams use Q magnets to speed up the recovery after acute injury as commented by the Emerites Western Force Super14 team:

 In order to better understand how Q magnets work, one must first understand the mechanism of pain.
 All pain is first interpreted in the spine.
 Noxious stimuli such as heat, pressure or chemicals are detected by nociceptors which are sensory nerve receptors found in all tissue (except brain) such as the skin, muscles and joints.

 This stimulation is transduced into an electrical signal called an action potential and carried back to the spine.
-While the perception of pain is filtered through our beliefs, attitudes and behaviours it is also frequency coded and depends on both the number and type of nerve fibres activated and the frequency of the signal.
+The perception of pain is frequency coded and depends on both the number and type of nerve fibres activated and the frequency of the signal.
 The more nerves that are firing and/or the higher the frequency (i.e. the faster the rate of firing) the greater the perception of pain.
 There are two types of nociceptors - C-fibres and A-delta fibres.
 C-fibres are unmyelinated slow conducting nerves that carry impulses at less than one meter per second and are responsible for the dull, burning, aching pain.
 A-delta are the myelinated fast conducting nerves with impulses travelling at over 15 meters per second and are responsible for sharp pain.